enplotz/webir2015/gscholar_scraper/README.md

 Environment variables (or crawler settings) are used to configure credentials like passwords or database connections.
  The files `*.env-sample` contain all parameters that are currently used (with placeholders).
 To provide your values, strip the suffix `-sample` from the files and fill in your values.
  So the file `database.env` contains the correct postgres connection credentials.
-The docker-compose file automatically includes these files, but what about command-line execution?
-For this, you can export the variables as environment variables.
+To actually use the values, you can export the variables as *environment variables*.

  Prefix your command `foo` like so:
 ```
 export $(cat ../*.env | xargs) && foo`